blechschmidt/massdns/README.md

       --predictable      Use resolvers incrementally.
 Useful for resolver tests.
       --processes        Number of processes to be used for resolving.
 (Default: 1) -q  --quiet            Quiet mode.
+      --rand-src-ipv6    Use a random IPv6 address from the specified subnet for each query.
       --rcvbuf           Size of the receive buffer in bytes.
       --retry            Unacceptable DNS response codes.
                          (Default: All codes but NOERROR or NXDOMAIN)